Navigation

 Blue Derby has put Tasmania firmly on the global mountain biking map.
 Threaded through forests and myrtle beech, it offers 125 km of purpose-built enduro-style trails for all levels.
 The signature Blue Tier descent drops through its namesake mountain range and finishes at the Weldborough Hotel for a well-earned meal and beer.
 Cheers!

-An hour west of Hobart, Maydena Bike Park delivers Australia's largest gravity terrain network, with over 70 trails and 820m of vertical drop through magnificent rainforest.
+Just an hour west of Hobart, Maydena Bike Park boasts Australia’s largest gravity trail network, with more than 70 trails and 820 metres of vertical drop winding through spectacular rainforest.
 It skews towards experienced riders, but newer family-friendly trails like Dirt Surfer offer a gentler introduction.
-Both parks offer bike hire, shuttles, and guided tours.
+Both parks offer bike hire, shuttles and guided tours.

 HOT TIP: After riding the trails at Blue Derby, wind down at Sauna Lake Derby — Australia's first floating wood-fired sauna.
 Take the plunge into the freshwater lake below for the perfect post-ride recovery.

-For road and touring cyclists, the guided cycling tour from Launceston to Hobart rolls through a postcard route: Bay of Fires, Bicheno's beaches, Wineglass Bay, and Maria Island.
+For road and touring cyclists, the guided ride from Launceston to Hobart traces a postcard‑perfect route via the Bay of Fires, Bicheno’s beaches, Wineglass Bay and Maria Island.
 Tasmania's growing network of rail trails and open roads make it genuinely world-class cycling territory.

 Where can you see wildlife and wilderness in Tasmania?

 Wildlife is part of the deal here.
-Visit a Tasmanian devil sanctuary to see the endangered marsupials up close, a must-do for families and wildlife enthusiasts alike.
-With more than 300 bird species, including endemic species like the Tasmanian native hen and green rosella, Bruny Island, the Tamar Wetlands, and Mount Field National Park are serious birding ground.
+Visit a Tasmanian devil sanctuary for a close‑up encounter with these endangered marsupials - a must for families and wildlife lovers.
+Birdlife is just as impressive: showcasing more than 300 species, including endemic species like the Tasmanian native hen and green rosella.
+Bruny Island, the Tamar Wetlands and Mount Field National Park are prime bird‑watching destinations.

 HOT TIP: Bruny Island is considered one of the best birding locations in Tasmania, with 12 of the state's endemic species regularly spotted.
 The Neck lookout and Adventure Bay are particularly rewarding areas.